Background

 Publications

-Throughout her academic research career, Gwyn has published 95 peer reviewed publications covering research on coping, stress, anxiety and depression, decision making and quality of life in respect to health conditions and disease risk, as well as improving the management of psychological distress in health care settings.
+Throughout her academic career, Gwyn has published over 100 peer-reviewed articles on topics including coping, stress, anxiety and depression, decision-making, and quality of life in the context of illness and disease risk.
+Her work has also focused on improving the identification and management of psychological distress within healthcare settings.